-Our seven years of research comparing super fund performance and fees suggests that Australians should focus on two factors when selecting a super fund:
+Our eight years of research comparing super fund performance and fees suggests that Australians should focus on two factors when selecting a super fund:

 - Find the right type of fund based on your capacity to take risk